Whyzanet/WhyzaGC/README.md

 runntp - Update NTP time at update interval

 Upload the sketch and check for any missing libraries you may need.

+randomise - looping counter from 0 to 15 used for random number generation.
+Pinned to CPU0 on ESP32.

+grabrandomnum - the function called by the interrupt to grab a number from the loop.
+Triggered by the pulse pin on the MightyOhm

+echorandom - Dislay the random number on a new line via Tlog to serial/telnet/HTTP.

 Once running, input is via the 3 OLED Featherwing buttons.
 Button A and Button C will cycle up and down respectively through the 3 available data display modes.
 Button B selects histogram display mode.
 See photos below of different display outputs.